cftang9/PQD/README.md

 were provided in the supplementary file.

-## Part 3: To repeat the real data analysis results in Section 4 of the manuscript:
+## Part 3: To reproduce the real data analysis results in Section 4 of the manuscript:
 We applied all tests in this manuscript to three data applications.
-To repeat the results of our analysis, simply run the R program for each.
+To reproduce the results of our analysis, simply run the R program for each.
 The data included in the csv file will be automatically read by the corresponding R program.

 ### 3.1 Twins Data: